acep-uaf/WEC-GRID/README.md

 1. **Install Miniconda**
    - Download and install [Miniconda (64-bit)](https://docs.conda.io/en/latest/miniconda.html) for Python environment management.
+   - TODO: add instructions to add miniconda to path and other trouble shooting

 2. **MATLAB**
    - Ensure MATLAB 2021b is installed.
 [Download MATLAB](https://www.mathworks.com/products/matlab.html).
 This is the only tested and supported version of MATLAB currently.
+Hold off on installing the MATLAB Engine API for Python until your conda environment is set up.

 3. **WEC-SIM**
    - Install WEC-SIM (latest version).
 [Get WEC-SIM](https://wec-sim.github.io/WEC-Sim/).